ssaeed85/dsc-ph1-Microsoft-makes-movies/README.md

 ```

 ### Next Steps
+- Explore best writers/directors to helm such projects
+- Further dive into Microsoft's catalog of IPs
--Explore other Microsoft-owned properties for further film adaptations
+- Explore other Microsoft-owned properties for further film adaptations